afc163/surge-preview/README.md

 - `build`: build scripts to run before deploy.
 - `dist`: dist folder deployed to [surge.sh](https://surge.sh/).
 - `failOnError`: Set `failed` if a deployment throws error, defaults to `false`.
+- `teardown`: Determines if the preview instance will be torn down on PR close, defaults to `false`.

 ### Who are using it?